StaffanLinne/RiR-Draw-Toolbar/README.md

 ### Commenting
 **30_Hide_Red** - Hides all red text, lines or dimensions on a view or all views on a sheet
 **31_Show_Red.gh** - Show all red text, lines or dimensions on a view or all views on a sheet

+## Documentation
+**20_QFilter

+**Intent:
+To create a filter based on the Category, Type (Type Name), Family and Type Mark of an model object.

+**Dependencies:
+Rhino
+Revit
+Rhino Inside Revit

+**Instructions:
+The script is best runned from the Revit Toolbar

+1. Select an object (or several) in the Revit viewport
+2. Run script
+3. The script will create a filter and apply a random colour to the filter
+4. If you like to keep the filter, change the name, otherwise it will be updated next time you use Qfilter

+**Limitations/Known issues
+Has not been tested for linked models
+Does not work for certain object categories, for example views (section, elevations etc.) and annotation objects

+**Contact:
+Staffan Linné, staffan.linne@white.se